AtomMem : Learnable Dynamic Agentic Memory with Atomic Memory Operation: Experiments

 \subsection{Baselines}

-We evaluate our method against static baselines with hand-designed strategies \citep[Mem0, Generative Agents]{mem0, GenerativeAgents} and partially dynamic models that trigger specific actions within fixed workflows \citep[A-Mem, MemAgent]{Amem, MemAgent}.
-Comparisons also include standard RAG variants \citep{HyDE} and a full-context baseline, with implementation details provided in Appendix \ref{appendix: hyperparameters}.
+We evaluate our method against static baselines with hand-designed strategies mem0~\citep{mem0}, A-Mem~\citep{Amem}, GenerativeAgents~\citep{GenerativeAgents}.
+We also compared our approach with MemAgent~\citep{MemAgent}, another paradigm that employs RL for training Agent Memory.
+For the implementation of MemAgent, we used the same training hyperparameters and random seed.
+Comparisons also include standard RAG and a full-context baseline, with implementation details provided in Appendix \ref{appendix: hyperparameters}.